strapi/documentation/docusaurus/docs/user-docs/users-roles-permissions/configuring-administrator-roles.md

 To delete a role:

 1. Click on the delete button ![Delete icon](/img/assets/icons/v5/Trash.svg) on the right side of the role's record.
-2. In the deletion window, click on the **Yes, confirm** button to confirm the deletion.
+2. In the deletion window, click on the **Confirm** button to confirm the deletion.

 ## Editing a role